gabrielnakaema/realtime-project-chat/README.md

 # Realtime Project Chat

-A proof-of-concept project for learning event-driven architecture with Kafka, WebSockets, and real-time collaboration features
+A proof-of-concept project for learning event-driven patterns with Kafka, WebSockets, and real-time collaboration features

 ## 🎯 Learning Focus

 This is a **learning project** focused on:

-- **Kafka pub/sub messaging** for event-driven architecture
+- **Kafka pub/sub messaging**
 - **WebSocket real-time communication** for live chat
 - **Go backend**
 - **React TypeScript frontend**